Sam1rShaban1/Computer-Graphics/homework_1/README.md

 npm run dev
 ```

-This will launch the app at:
+This will launch the application, typically at:

 ```
 http://localhost:5173/